JohnCoates/Aerial/Readme.md

 If Aerial.saver could not be opened, place Aerial.saver in `~/Library/Screen Savers`

+Please note that if you are upgrading from a previous version, we strongly recommand you close System Preferences after the installation and reopen it, as Swift screensavers aren't loaded correctly otherwise when updated.

 ## Setting Aerial as Your Screen Saver

 1. Open `System Preferences` -> `Desktop & Screen Saver` -> `Screen Saver`